iamklevy/EOG-Based-Calculator/README.md

     <video src="https://github.com/user-attachments/assets/7cc8acc0-c15c-4d99-83ae-1fa566678061" />
       *Your display does not support the video tag.
 You can open a browser to see the video.*
   </p>

 #### 1. Data Acquisition
-The dataset that is included in this branch is turkish.
-It's probably the only open-source one available for EOG signals, it includes raw EOG signals captured during various eye movements corresponding to different calculator operations (digits 0-9, operations +, -, x, /, and control commands like C for clear and E for exist).
+The dataset that is included in this branch is Turkish.
+It's probably the only open-source one available for EOG signals, It includes raw EOG signals captured during various eye movements corresponding to different calculator operations (digits 0-9, operations +, -, x, /, and control commands like C for clear and E for exit).

 #### 2. EOG Preprocessing
 EOG data often contains noise and artifacts that need to be filtered out.
 Preprocessing steps include: